Frankton, Otago: Queenstown Airport

 Queenstown Airport is located at Frankton.
 The airport provides direct international flights to Australia, and domestic flights around New Zealand.

-Remarkables Town Centre
+Remarkables Park Town Centre

-Remarkables Park Town Centre has 600 carparks and 60 retailers, H & J Smith, Harvey Norman and New World.
+Remarkables Park Town Centre houses 60 retailers, including H & J Smith, Harvey Norman and New World, and has over 800 parking spaces.

 Queenstown Central Shopping Centre

 Queenstown Central Shopping Centre opened in 2016, and covers an area of more than 4,000 m².
 It features 250 carparks and 45 shops, including Kmart.

 Queenstown Events Centre

 The Queenstown Events Centre is also located in Frankton and contains the main recreational and sporting facilities for Queenstown residents.
 Facilities at the Queenstown Events Centre include Alpine Aqualand (swimming pools and hydro slide), sports fields for football and cricket, cricket nets, indoor courts and events facilities.